Convert Your VHS Tapes to Digital

 -

-While most VHS tapes are worthless, certain rare horror movies (like Tales from the Quadead Zone), obscure indie films, and banned tapes have sold for thousands.
-A sealed first-printing of Back to the Future once sold for $75,000!
+While most VHS tapes are worthless, certain rare horror movies (like Tales from the Quadead Zone), obscure indie films, and banned tapes have sold for thousands of dollars.
+Some of the most valuable VHS tapes can fetch $1,000-$5,000 or more, especially if they're sealed or extremely rare.

 -